brightgao1/comboBoxSearch/README.md

 ## comboBoxSearch
 A single-header library to easily create a search suggestions system for Win32 comboBoxes.
 Note that this is **NOT** thread safe.
+If using C++17 and up, I strongly suggest making the global maps inline (on line 9 and 99).
+This way you can use this library in multiple C++ files w/o violating the One Definition Rule.
 ### Tutorial
 I created this library to be super easy to use.